 What Is An HR Generalist?

-A Human Resources Generalist is an important part of any company because they take responsibility for a range of duties.
-This includes daily HR operations, recruiting, implementing training programs, and updating policies.
+A Human Resources Generalist is an important part of any because they take responsibility for a range of duties.
+This includes daily operations, recruiting, implementing training programs, and updating policies.

 HR Generalist Job Description

-No company can function without a competent workforce and HR departments are responsible for attracting these talents.
-As an HR Generalist, you’ll be directly involved in the recruiting process, which will include searching, screening, and evaluating candidates.
+No can function without a competent workforce and departments are responsible for attracting these talents.
+As an Generalist, you’ll be directly involved in the recruiting process, which will include searching, screening, and evaluating candidates.